 First, use the supplied USB cable to connect the Kindle Fire to your computer and wait a moment for it to be detected.

-In Windows, hold down the Windows key and tap E to launch Windows Explorer (XP/Vista/7) or File Explorer (Windows 8) and use this to navigate to the Music folder on the Kindle Fire.
+In Windows, hold down the Windows key and tap E, then navigate to the Music folder on the Kindle Fire.
 Mac users should use Finder to do the same thing.

 Now simply drag and drop the MP3 files across to the Kindle Fire’s Music folder.
 Note that if your MP3 files are organised into folders sorted by album name and artist – as is likely – then just drag the folders across.

-An alternative way to get an existing digital-music collection stored on a computer to play on your Kindle Fire is to make use of Amazon’s Cloud Player tool, which is free with an Amazon account and enables you to store music in the cloud, rather than your tablet.
+An alternative way to get an existing digital music collection stored on a computer to play on your Kindle Fire is to make use of Amazon’s Cloud Player tool, which is free with an Amazon account.
+It lets you store music in the cloud, rather than on your tablet.

 From your computer, visit the Cloud Player website and sign in using your Amazon credentials.
-Click the Import your music button and, when prompted, download and install the Amazon Music Importer program.
+When your Kindle Fire tablet is connected to your computer, it will automatically import your music.